collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### GitHub: Social Network

 GitHub is a social network.
 You can:
-* Make a user account and profile
+* Make a user profile
 * Follow people
 * Follow their activity in your newsfeed
 * Find interesting projects